 A flexible itinerary will allow us to take advantage of favourable sea and weather conditions.
 In the true spirit of expedition cruising, each day the Expedition Leader and Captain will determine our best course depending on weather, ice conditions and wildlife we may encounter.
 Apart from attempting to cross the Antarctic Circle here are some of the places we may visit:

 Cuverville Island, Errera Channel -Cuverville’s large bare rock areas provide nesting sites for Gentoo Penguins.
 Snow Petrels and Cape Petrels may also be seen whilst Wilson’s Storm Petrels nest in the higher scree of the island.
 Conditions permitting we will climb part of the hill for spectacular panoramic views.
-During Zodiac tours around the many icebergs, hauled-out Weddell seals may be seen ashore or on ice floes.
+Hauled-out Weddell seals may be seen ashore or on ice floes.

 Paradise Bay -The bay is well named for its spectacular scenery of mountains, glaciers and icebergs.
 From the ship or Zodiac, observe Argentina’s “Base Brown”, one of many Antarctic research stations.